 Additional Margin can be taken in four main forms which are:

 - default additional margin

 Login or register to view the Detailed Service Specification for further information on additional margins.

-In addition to a full range of risk factor backtesting, LME Clear preforms portfolio backtesting on historical, hypotetical and representative member portfolios.
+In addition to a full range of risk factor backtesting, LME Clear performs portfolio backtesting on historical, hypothetical and representative member portfolios.